nesi/support-docs/docs/General/FAQs/Can_I_use_SSHFS_to_mount_the_cluster_filesystem_on_my_local_machine?.md

 [//]: <> (REMOVE ME IF PAGE VALIDATED)
 [//]: <> (vvvvvvvvvvvvvvvvvvvv)
- !!!
-Info
+!!! info
     This page has been automatically migrated and may contain formatting errors.
 [//]: <> (^^^^^^^^^^^^^^^^^^^^)
 [//]: <> (REMOVE ME IF PAGE VALIDATED) [SSHFS](https://github.com/libfuse/sshfs) allows you to mount a remote